robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 class: middle
 # Argument

-## Conveys why to believe a claim has been met
+## Conveys why we believe a claim has been met
 - Refine claims into sub claims, until the sub-claim can be directly supported by the actual evidence
 - Bridges the gap between claims and evidence